BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic

 with the amplitude $A^\tau$ and the coherence length $L_c$ \citep{Gluscevic2013}. \\

 The distortion field $\alpha(\hn)$ can be generated by a cosmic birefringence field that rotates the primordial $\Tilde{Q}$ and $\Tilde{U}$ according to

-Two potential physical processes that can cause a rotation field $\alpha(\hn)$ are the coupling of CMB photons with pseudo-scalar fields through the Chern-Simons term, also described as parity-violating physics, and Faraday rotation of the CMB photons due to interactions with background magnetic fields. \\
+Two potential physical processes that can cause a rotation field $\alpha(\hn)$ are the coupling of CMB photons with pseudo-scalar fields through the Chern-Simons term, also described as parity-violating physics, and Faraday rotation of the CMB photons due to interactions with background magnetic fields.
 A massless axion-like pseudo-scalar field $a$ that couples to the standard electromagnetic term has the Lagrangian density \citep{Carroll1990}:

 where $g_{a\gamma}$ is the coupling constant between the axion-like particles and photons, and $F_{\mu \nu}$ is the electromagnetic field tensor.
 The amount of rotation is given by:

 When the pseudo-scalar field fluctuates in space and time, the change of the field integrated over the photon trajectory, $\Delta a$, varies across the sky and generates an anisotropic cosmic rotation field $\alpha(\hn)$.
 For a massless scalar field, the large-scale limit ($L \lesssim 100$) of the expected cosmic rotation power spectra is described by \citep{Caldwell2011}